LifeEmu/SimU8/readme.md

 - All the instructions about coprocessors are not implemented.
 - Interrupts are not implemented yet.

-It compiles with no error with `-Wall -std=c99` using gcc 3.4.5 from MinGW64.
+The emulation code(excluding the test driver) compiles with no error and only 1 warning with `-std=c99 -Wall` using gcc 3.4.5 from MinGW64.

 ## Usage